Updated April 12, 2018.

 - The majority of the products or services I promote I have paid for personally.
 My tools page has many examples.

 - Sometimes I promote products I have used personally without paying for.
 For example, I often link to books on Amazon, like my top 3 business book picks, which I may not have bought but checked out from the library (always my first recommendation).
 I still feel comfortable recommending these via an affiliate link.

 - I also promote products I haven’t paid for if they have valuable free information attached to them.
 Online webinars or summits are an example.
 They work like this: the free event takes place online and is available to anyone who tunes in.
 Additional, related products are often offered for a fee which I may be compensated for, but my goal is for the free information to stand on its own.

 - Sometimes I will promote a product I am not currently a paying customer for, but have been a paying customer in the past.
 For example, LeadPages is a service I used & paid for a period of time.
 I am no longer using it, not because it’s a poor product but simply because my needs have changed.

 - Very rarely I will promote a product I have not paid for but comes highly recommended by people I trust.
-I can’t think of an example as it happens so infrequently.

 What is an affiliate link / referral link?